Long term performance

 Over this particular period that’s an average return – after fees, brokerage and tax – of 7.4% per annum compared to the relevant benchmark return of 3.5% per annum.

 GMI growth portfolio average: Here we define growth portfolios as having more than 65% in growth investments, i.e. less than 35% of funds mandated to fixed interest or income shares.

 Average GMI growth benchmark: Each GMI client has their own benchmark based on their particular portfolio mandate.
 The benchmark we show here is based on an average of these benchmarks.

 *Further details on calculations shown are available on request from GMI.

 The next graph gives the year-by-year performance of the growth portfolios in contrast with the benchmark’s performance.
 Our out-performance has resulted as much from minimising damage in the ‘down’ years as it is has from out-performing in the ‘up’ years.
 That was especially evident during the 2007-2009 global financial crisis.

-As the graph above illustrates, over the past twelve years our Growth portfolios have out-performed the benchmark for eleven of them.
+As the graph above illustrates, over the past thirteen years our Growth portfolios have out-performed the benchmark for eleven of them.